ScottCowe/python_calculator/README.md

 # Calculator

-A simple console calculator (in the process of being) written in Python.
+A simple console calculator written in Python.

 Input like "5 + 6 * 4^2 *(2 + 4)"